smartiniOnGitHub/fastify-cloudevents/README.md

   - 'pluginAndRequestUrl', use the given `serverUrl` and add the current request url
   - 'requestUrl', use only the request url
   - anything other, will raise an `Error`
-- `baseNamespace`, a base namespace for the `eventType`, more specific suffix will be added in any CloudEvent
+- `baseNamespace`, a base namespace for the `eventType`; more specific suffix should be added to it in any CloudEvent
 - `idGenerator`, a generator function that returns the id (if possible, unique) for any CloudEvent
 - `includeHeaders`, a boolean flag that when `true` tells that request headers will be put in generated CloudEvents (but by default is `false`)
 - `onRequestCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onRequest`
 - `preHandlerCallback`, callback who will handle the generated CloudEvents, in Fastify hook `preHandler`
 - `onSendCallback`, callback who will handle the generated CloudEvents, in Fastify hook `onSend`